ibm-cloud-docs/vmware-service/vmaas/accessing-vcd-console.md

 {{site.data.keyword.attribute-definition-list}}

-# Accessing the VMware Cloud Director Management console
+# Accessing the VMware Cloud Director console
 {: #accessing-vcd-console}

-You can use the VMware Cloud Director Management console to configure and manage the {{site.data.keyword.vmware-service_full}} virtual data centers (VDCs).
-VMware workloads are created, deployed, and managed in the VMware Cloud Director Management console.
+You can use the VMware Cloud Director console to configure and manage the {{site.data.keyword.vmware-service_full}} virtual data centers (VDCs).
+VMware workloads are created, deployed, and managed in the VMware Cloud Director console.

 You can access the VMware Cloud Director console from the VDC details page and you can complete the following tasks from the console: